Konferenz in

 5:30 - 7:30 PM Opening Session

-Orientation, Tour & Reception: House of the Wannsee - Conference
+Orientation, Tour & Reception: House of the Wannsee - Conference Memorial and

 Educational Site, Am Großen Wannsee 56-58